 The goal of a risk assessment (RA) is to calculate risk as it relates to threats, probabilities, impacts and vulnerabilities.
 If you think creatively, the risk assessment can also tip you off to business opportunities and revenue generators!
 This post provides one framework for developing a risk assessment.
 There are many ways it can be performed.
 There are entire books written on assessing risk.

 As with BIA components assessing threats and understanding risk is an ongoing process.
 It is not a onetime annual or even monthly event.
 Using the correct situational awareness, database management tools and algorithms you can build an automated risk monitoring engine!
 This can provide you and management with an understanding of risks and opportunities on a daily and minute-by-minute basis.
 In some cases risk alerts will be generated in near real-time.
-I will dig deeper into ideas for automating your program in the ‘Automating Assessments’ and technology parts of the book.
+I will dig deeper into ideas for automating your program in the ‘Automating Assessments’ and technology posts on UltimateBusinessContinuity.com.
 For now, let’s chat about fundamentals.
 As always, I encourage you to modify the information I provide to meet the needs of your organization.

 The components of a risk assessment include: